postsharp/postsharp-emails/xx-more-contracts.md

 }
 ```

-Metalama's StringLength aspect takes as parameters either a maximum, or a minimum and maximum length and, in the event of a validation failure, throws a System.ArgumentException.
+Metalama's StringLength aspect accepts either a maximum, or a minimum and maximum length as parameters and, in the event of a validation failure, throws a System.ArgumentException.

-At the point of compilation, it adds the necessary logic into your code.
+At the point of compilation, it injects the necessary logic into your code.

 ```c#
 using Metalama.Patterns.Contracts;